MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Identity.Governance/Update-MgEntitlementManagementAccessPackageAssignmentRequest.md

             - `[TpmVersion <String>]`: The security version number of the Boot Application
             - `[VirtualSecureMode <String>]`: VSM is a container that protects high value assets from a compromised kernel
             - `[WindowsPe <String>]`: Operating system running with limited services that is used to prepare a computer for Windows
-          - `[DeviceName <String>]`: Name of the device.
-This property is read-only.
           - `[DeviceRegistrationState <DeviceRegistrationState?>]`: Device registration status.
           - `[DeviceType <DeviceType?>]`: Device type.
-          - `[EasActivated <Boolean?>]`: Whether the device is Exchange ActiveSync activated.
-This property is read-only.
-          - `[EasActivationDateTime <DateTime?>]`: Exchange ActivationSync activation time of the device.
-This property is read-only.
-          - `[EasDeviceId <String>]`: Exchange ActiveSync Id of the device.
-This property is read-only.
-          - `[EmailAddress <String>]`: Email(s) for the user associated with the device.
-This property is read-only.
-          - `[EnrolledDateTime <DateTime?>]`: Enrollment time of the device.
-This property is read-only.
-          - `[EnrollmentProfileName <String>]`: Name of the enrollment profile assigned to the device.
-Default value is empty string, indicating no enrollment profile was assgined.
-This property is read-only.
-          - `[EthernetMacAddress <String>]`: Ethernet MAC.
-This property is read-only.
           - `[ExchangeAccessState <DeviceManagementExchangeAccessState?>]`: Device Exchange Access State.
           - `[ExchangeAccessStateReason <DeviceManagementExchangeAccessStateReason?>]`: Device Exchange Access State Reason.
-          - `[ExchangeLastSuccessfulSyncDateTime <DateTime?>]`: Last time the device contacted Exchange.
-This property is read-only.
-          - `[FreeStorageSpaceInBytes <Int64?>]`: Free Storage in Bytes.
-This property is read-only.
           - `[HardwareInformation <IMicrosoftGraphHardwareInformation>]`: Hardware information of a given device.
             - `[(Any) <Object>]`: This indicates any property can be added to this object.
             - `[BatteryChargeCycles <Int32?>]`: The number of charge cycles the device's current battery has gone through.
 Valid values 0 to 2147483647